-One hundred and eighty-nine consecutive patients with non-metastatic colon adenocarcinoma who underwent surgery with curative intent as the first therapeutic approach were selected, with or without colostomy, operated at urgent (66) or elective (123), from May 2016 to April 2018.
+One hundred and eighty-nine consecutive patients with non-metastatic colon adenocarcinoma who underwent surgery with curative intent as the first therapeutic approach were selected, with or without colostomy, operated using urgent (66) or elective (123) procedures, from May 2016 to April 2018.
 All cases were operated at the General and Oncological Surgery Service of Hospital do Servidor Público Estadual de São Paulo (HSPE/SP), Brazil.
 The project was approved by the Universidade Federal de São Paulo Ethics Committee (CEP/UNIFESP: 0498/2019; approval decision: 3460953).
-The selected patients were divided into two groups: “Urgency” and “Elective”.
+The selected patients were divided into two groups: Urgency and Elective.
 Those admitted to the Emergency Room with a locoregional complication of colon cancer, whether obstruction or perforation, requiring a prompt surgical approach, were classified as “Urgency”.
-In this investigation, no patient required urgent surgery for incoercible bleeding.
-Conversely, those who, despite the admission to the hospital via the Emergency Room, had their initial emergency controlled, making it possible to perform complete staging, preoperative exams and assessments, and colon preparation according to the institution's routine, were classified as “Electives”, along with the cases scheduled on an outpatient basis.
-This study excluded patients with rectal cancer, metastatic disease, whether diagnosed before or during surgery, those who underwent other therapeutic interventions before surgical resection (colonic prosthesis, derivative surgery, neoadjuvant), histological types other than adenocarcinoma, as well as patients with insufficient medical record data.
-Clinical-pathological variables were selected to compare the “Elective” and “Urgency” groups.
-Histopathological analysis was performed by the Pathology Service of Hospital do Servidor Público Estadual, and no slide review was necessary to carry out this investigation.
-All variables were collected by the main researcher, retrospectively, through electronic medical records review.
-The clinical-pathological variables evaluated were longitudinal margin (cm), number of resected lymph nodes, percentage of surgeries with 12 or more resected lymph nodes, sex, age (years), tumor location, surgery performed, type of urgency, access route used, staging according to AJCC UICC 8th edition (2017), rate of compromised lymph nodes, degree of differentiation, angiolymphatic and perineural invasion, and early mortality (up to 30 days).
-The oncological radicality for colectomies was assessed by the minimal longitudinal margin of resection of 5 cm and the harvesting of at least 12 Lymph nodes (representing proximal ligature of colic vessels).
+In this study, no patient required urgent surgery for incoercible bleeding.
+Conversely, those who, despite the admission to the hospital via the Emergency Room, had their initial emergency controlled, making it possible to perform complete staging, preoperative examinations and assessments, and colon preparation according to the institution's routine, were classified as Electives, along with the cases scheduled on an outpatient basis.
+This study excluded patients with rectal cancer, metastatic disease, diagnosed before or during surgery, those who underwent other therapeutic interventions before surgical resection (colonic prosthesis, derivative surgery, neoadjuvant), histological types other than adenocarcinoma, as well as patients with insufficient medical record data.
+Clinicopathological variables were selected to compare the “elective” and “urgency” groups.
+Histopathological analysis was performed by the Pathology Service of Hospital do Servidor Público Estadual, and no slide review was necessary to carry out in this study.
+All variables were collected by the chief researcher, retrospectively, through reviewing electronic medical records.
+The clinicopathological variables evaluated were longitudinal margin (cm), number of resected lymph nodes, percentage of surgeries with 12 or more resected lymph nodes, sex, age (years), tumor location, surgery performed, type of urgency, access route used, staging according to the AJCC UICC 8th edition (2017), rate of compromised lymph nodes, degree of differentiation, angiolymphatic and perineural invasion, and early mortality (up to 30 days).
+The oncological radicality for colectomies was assessed by the minimal longitudinal margin of resection of 5 cm and the harvesting of at least 12 lymph nodes (representing proximal ligature of colic vessels).
 Inferential analysis was performed using the R program version 3.5.2 R Core Team (2016).
-Pearson's chi-square test or Fisher's exact test was applied when comparing groups for categorical variables.
-For numerical variables, the t-Student test for independent samples or Mann-Whitney test was applied, using the Shapiro-Wilk test to investigate the normality of numerical variables.
+Pearson's Chi-square test or Fisher's exact test was applied when comparing groups for categorical variables.
+For numerical variables, the t test or Mann-Whitney test was applied in independent samples, and the Shapiro-Wilk test was used to determine the normality of numerical variables.
 In all conclusions obtained through inferential analyzes, an alpha significance level of 5% (P < 0.05) was used.

 RESULTS